eliasffyksen/airbus/README.md

-# A hackathon project produced during GUH 2019
+# A hackathon project initiated during GUH 2019

 Please feel free to update this beautiful project.